International Business Program

 IB 391.
 Internship in International Business.
 3 Credit Hours.

-Students engage in individually supervised employment in an area of international business (such as Information Systems, Finance, Management, or Marketing) which involves the application of international business theory and principles to the work environment.
-Interns work at least 10 hours a week, meet periodically with a supervising faculty member, do research on their field of employment, and prepare a substantive report on work experience and research.
+Students engage in supervised employment in an area of international business (such as Information Systems, Finance, Management, or Marketing) which involves the application of international business theory and principles to the work environment.
+Interns work at least 10 hours a week, correspond periodically with a supervising faculty member, and prepare a substantive report on work experience and research.

 Prerequisites: BSIB major, overall GPA of 2.5 or greater, approval of a supervising faculty member, approval of the IB coordinator and junior/senior standing.